-I am no stranger to anxiety, and still struggle with it from time to time.
-Here is the ultimate list of amazing natural remedies for anxiety during pregnancy that have worked for me and those in the Mother Rising community.
+I am no stranger to anxiety, and struggle with it from time to time.
+The following is a list of amazing natural remedies for anxiety during pregnancy (and beyond) that have worked for me and those in the Mother Rising community.

 TIP: Don’t try to do all of these at once.
 Pick 2-3 that resonate with you, and go from there.
 Baby steps!
 You can do it!